rngesus-wept/rngesus-wept.github.io/privacy.md

 *Last Updated November 5, 2017.*

 This page contains technical and logistical details for the BattleCON Spreadsheet System (henceforth "System"), available at http://bit.ly/BaCON-Sheet.
-The System is operated and maintained by `rngesus-wept@gmail.com`.
+The System is operated and maintained by `rngesus-wept (admin@rngesus.net)`.
 It is built on top of Google Sheets; any use of the System also implicitly acknowledges the Terms and Conditions et cetera of Google Sheets.

 The purpose of the System is to provide a structured implementation of the BattleCON Fighting System in Google Sheets.
 The vast majority of what it does is fancy text manipulation.